Sonny Jurgensen

-Christian Adolph "Sonny" Jurgensen III (born August 23, 1934) is an American former professional football player who was a quarterback in the National Football League (NFL) for 18 seasons, playing for the Philadelphia Eagles and Washington Redskins.
-He was inducted into the Pro Football Hall of Fame in 1983.
-Jurgensen was also a longtime color commentary for Washington's radio broadcast crew.
+Christian Adolph "Sonny" Jurgensen III (born August 23, 1934) is an American former professional football quarterback who played in the National Football League (NFL) for 18 seasons with the Philadelphia Eagles and Washington Redskins.
+He played college football for the Duke Blue Devils.
+Jurgensen was inducted into the Pro Football Hall of Fame in 1983.
+He was also a longtime color commentator for Washington's radio broadcast crew.

 Early life

 Jurgensen was born on August 23, 1934, in Wilmington, North Carolina.
 He started playing sports in elementary school, when he led his school to the city grammar school titles in baseball and basketball.
 He later won Wilmington's youth tennis championship and pitched for his local Civitan club, which won the city baseball title.

-High school

-Jurgensen attended and played high school football at New Hanover High School.
-He played a number of positions for the team and as a junior was a backup quarterback on the state championship team.
-After a senior year where he scored three touchdowns and kicked nine extra points, he was chosen to start at quarterback for the North Carolina team in the annual North Carolina vs. South Carolina Shrine Bowl in Charlotte, North Carolina.
+Jurgensen attended New Hanover High School in Wilmington, where he was a three-sport athlete in football, basketball, and baseball.
+During his junior year, the New Hanover football team won the 1951 NCHSAA Class AAA state championship.
+Jurgensen mainly played halfback and linebacker his junior season, before starring as a quarterback his senior year.
+After his senior football season, he was chosen to start at quarterback for the North Carolina team in the annual North Carolina vs. South Carolina Shrine Bowl in Charlotte, North Carolina.

-Jurgensen also played basketball and baseball during high school.
-As a senior on the basketball team, he averaged 12 points per game as a guard and the team was the state title runner-up.
+As a senior on the basketball team, he averaged 12 points per game as a guard and the team was the state AAA runner-ups.
 That same year in baseball, he batted .339 and played as a pitcher, infielder, and catcher.
 He also became a switch-hitter.